howardchung/jsminer/README.md

 In this implementation, bitcoin mining is done through a pool.
 Due to the currently high difficulty of mining, "solo" mining without a pool can take years in order to find a block.
 By mining in a pool, the variance is reduced.
-The pool assigns work (shares) that are easier than the work required to find a block, and distributes rewards among participants accordingly.
+The pool assigns work (shares) that are easier than the work required to find a block.
+When someone in the pool is successful in mining a "real" block, the pool distributes rewards among participants based on the number of shares they submitted.

 The server connects to a mining pool using the Stratum TCP protocol.
 This allows the pool to "push" new work.
 For example, when a miner anywhere in the world finds a block, the pool needs to notify all participants of this change and assign new work.